Cyber Risk Index (2H’ 2021): An Assessment for Security Leaders

 - Malicious insiders

 - Mobile devices such as smart phones

 We also saw an acceleration with cloud implementations during the pandemic and as such it’s not surprising this area of the infrastructure is of major concern.
-Both WFH and cloud implementations also mean a higher reliance on third-party applications being utilized, and respondents recognize this as a threat.
-Lastly, malicious insiders are a staple in this list and is one of the hardest areas to protect against for organizations.
+Both WFH and cloud implementations also mean a higher reliance on third-party applications being utilised, and respondents recognise this as a threat.
+Lastly, malicious insiders are a staple in this list and is one of the hardest areas to protect against for organisations.

 2. Lack of preparation

-Globally, respondents indicated the lowest number for preparedness out of all 31 questions in this area: My organization’s IT security function supports security in the DevOps environment.
-As more organizations shift left to the cloud in support of rapid code development, it has become an area of real concern for securing this environment within an organization.
+Globally, respondents indicated the lowest number for preparedness out of all 31 questions in this area: My organisation’s IT security function supports security in the DevOps environment.
+As more organisations shift left to the cloud in support of rapid code development, it has become an area of real concern for securing this environment within an organisation.

 3. Successful cyberattacks seem imminent